Salem, OR Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across the United States to show you how Salem neighborhoods are embracing clean energy.
-Click any hexagon to discover how many of your neighbors have made the switch to solar power!
+We’ve mapped every solar installation across Salem to help you discover which neighborhoods are embracing clean energy.
+Explore this interactive map to see how many of your neighbors have already made the switch to solar power in your community.

 Leasing Solar Panels